PyNet Labs- Network Automation Specialists

 Q4 – What are the 3 types of IPv6 addresses?

-The three types of IPv6 addresses are:
+The three types of Internet Protocol version 6 addresses are:

 • Unicast Address: Used for communication between a single source and a single destination device.